ibm-cloud-docs/vmwaresolutions/sddc/sd_cloudfoundationoverview.md

 ## Cloud Foundation expansion node components

-Each Cloud Foundation expansion node will deploy and incur charges for the following components in your SoftLayer® account:
+Each Cloud Foundation expansion node will deploy and incur charges for the following components in your IBM Bluemix Infrastructure (SoftLayer) account.

 ### Hardware